 What is individual health insurance?

 Individual health insurance can cover medical expenses for illness, injuries and some medical conditions.
-Unlike purchasing through your employer, it is purchased on your own and can give you fast access to medical care.
+Unlike cover purchased through an employer, you arrange this yourself and it can give you fast access to medical care.

 Frequently asked questions

 What’s the difference between individual health insurance and joint health insurance?

 It’s just as you’d expect.
 Joint health insurance covers you and your partner on a single policy, while individual health insurance is just for you.